zhutoutoutousan/A-study-note-as-a-beginner/study/health-for-engineers-and-scientists/sickness.md

   - Infection-induced
     - Description
       - Mild burning sensation in the back and liver area
+        - Only relieves when lying or sitting in the chairs designed by ergonomics
+        - Worsens even by mild exercise
       - Possible viral or bacterial infection if accompanied with other symptoms
         - Sore throat(mild)
         - Fatigue(mild)
     - Adaptation
+      - R&R
+        - Basic idea
+          - This is not a burnout, just take it easy, no need for a burnout travel
+        - Sleep
+          - Some power naps would be good for recovery
+        - Travel
+          - Not recommended, if the immune system is already compromised, traveling would only make it worse
+        - Video game
+          - Recommended low impact game
+          - If you want to get sicker, just try some highly competitive games
+        - Film
+          - Ill-advised if already having depleted the dopamine stimulus of all current films.
+      - Goals & plans
+        - Estimate at least 60% reduction in productivity lasting for 2 days
       - Workout
         - Recommended
           - No more than 20 minutes with reduced intensity